7 of the Best Alcohol Alternatives to Spice Up Your Sobriety

 But perhaps I was wrong?
 Because these are so nice.

 The taste and uniqueness really do mimic the experience of having a cocktail, but not in a triggering way.
-They have enough bite and fullness that you aren’t left feeling like you’re drinking something that was meant to be infused with the hard stuff.
+They have enough bite and fullness that you aren’t left feeling like you’re drinking something meant to be infused with the hard stuff.

 There are five different flavors, all of which closely resemble common alcoholic cocktails, but again not in a way that makes me wish I could have the alcoholic version.